Microsoft Edge WebView2 and Microsoft 365 Apps

 WebView2 requires that Microsoft Edge WebView2 Runtime be installed on the device running Office.
 If WebView2 Runtime isn’t installed on the device, your users won’t be able to make use of the Office features that rely on WebView2.

-Therefore, starting on April 1, 2021, WebView2 Runtime will be installed on devices running Windows and that have Version 2101 or later of Microsoft 365 Apps installed.
+Therefore, in April 2021, we began installing WebView2 Runtime on devices running Windows and that have Version 2101 or later of Microsoft 365 Apps installed.

 - WebView2 Runtime doesn’t install Microsoft Edge (full browser) on the device and doesn’t require Microsoft Edge to be installed on the device.